-PG&E Tribal Grantees focused on onboarding and capacity development to execute the grants.
+PG&E Tribal Grantees focused on onboarding and

-- Successes: - The three 2023 Outreach Grant participants have started outreach efforts to their members.
-Because of these efforts, 51 tribe members were referred to the ESA program's implementers. - Through 2023, 62 tribes have met and conferred with PG&E staff and have been provided information about PG&E Assistance Programs, energy use, resiliency, safety, and other community initiatives.
+- The three 2023 Outreach Grant participants have Because of these efforts, 51 tribe members were referred to the ESA program's implementers. - Through 2023, 62 tribes have met and conferred information about PG&E Assistance Programs, energy use, resiliency, safety, and other community initiatives.